Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

 - Not as easy: It’s much harder to add a Twitter feed to WordPress without a plugin.
-With Custom Twitter Feeds, the best Twitter feed plugin for WordPress, you can set up your social feed with a few simple clicks.
+With Twitter Feed Pro, you can set up your social feed with a few simple clicks.

-- You may lose your embed code: Manually embedding Twitter feeds requires adding code to your site, putting you at risk of losing it.
-If you switch WordPress theme, you might forget to add the code to your sidebar again, or your new theme may not support it.
-With a plugin, you won’t have that problem, as it handles all that for you.
+- You may lose your embed code: Manually embedding Twitter feeds means adding code to your site.
+But if you switch WordPress themes, you might forget to add the code again, or your new theme may not support it.
+With a plugin, you won’t have that problem.

-- You miss powerful customization features: Manual Twitter embeds are limited by how much you can customize them.
-To tailor your feed to your site’s branding, you’d likely need to hire a developer.
+- You miss powerful customization features: Manual Twitter embeds are limited by how much you can customize them, and you might need to hire a developer.
 With a WordPress plugin, you’ll have a full range of easy customization options at your fingertips, no coding required.

-If you’re looking for an easier way to add a Twitter feed to WordPress, you can use Custom Twitter Feeds from Smash Balloon instead.
+If you’re looking for an easier way to add a Twitter feed to WordPress, you can use Twitter Feed Pro from Smash Balloon instead.

-With the Custom Twitter Feeds plugin, you can easily embed Twitter content in your site, and completely tailor your feed using the following features:
+With the Twitter Feed Pro plugin, you can easily embed Twitter content in your site and completely tailor your feed using the following features:

 - Multiple unlimited Twitter feeds: Show as many feeds as you like on the same page or throughout your website without any limitations.

-- Multiple feed types: Display posts from users, hashtags, mentions, lists, and even advanced search terms in stunning Twitter feeds.
+- Multiple feed types: Display the latest tweets from users, hashtag feeds, mention feeds, lists, and even advanced search terms in stunning Twitter feeds.